sd17fall/softdes.web/_activities/recursion.md

 ### Pascal's Triangle

-Write a function called choose that takes two integer, n and k, and returns the number of ways to choose k items from a set of n (this is also known as the number of [combinations](https://en.wikipedia.org/wiki/Combination) of k items from a pool of n).
+Write a function called choose that takes two integers, $n$ and $k$, and returns the number of ways to choose $k$ items from a set of $n$ (this is also known as the number of [combinations](https://en.wikipedia.org/wiki/Combination) of $k$ items from a pool of $n$).
 Your solution should be implemented recursively using [Pascal's rule.](https://en.wikipedia.org/wiki/Pascal%27s_rule)

 ## Text